swfiua/blume/doc/guide.rst

 generate gravitational waves as they spiral into each other would appear to be some sort of paradox.

+The way I see things, I would expect the stars themselves to absorb energy that would otherwise generate a wave, by increasing the angular velocity of each component in the system.

 How to resolve this?

+First, quite a bit more explanation is in order here.
+But a rough argument follows.

+A closed system, following geodesics in space time, surely conserves angular momentum.

+But we have to factor in here that the rotating stars are, by that very rotation, inducing a rotation on the surrounding space time.

+My suspicion is that these binary systems are in fact very stable and do not ever spiral into each other, rather they grow as they both accumulate mass.